daniellmb/generator-microjs/app/templates/README.md

 ## About

-All about how amazing your micro-library is.
+All about how amazing your <%= projName %> micro-library is.

 ## Examples